NickPhura/ReliableControls/README.md

 * style.css
   * Basic css to display content more cleanly.

-## General Developer Commentary
+#### General Developer Commentary
-* There are a basic set of end-to-end unit tests.
-* Testing only covers some of the basic happy paths.
-Extreme edge cases, like what would happen if the log file was corrupt, are not specifically taken into account.
-* For the web bonus, the css is minimal as fancier css doesn't impact the functionality.
+* The css is minimal as fancier css doesn't impact the functionality.
+* A CORS issue was encountered when running the webpage outside of Internet Explorer.
+As a result, the web bonus was only developred/tested against Internet Explorer.